Bert Williams: Early life

 In late 1896, the pair were added to The Gold Bug, a struggling musical.
-The show did not survive, but Williams & Walker got good reviews, and were able to secure higher profile bookings.
+The show did not survive, but Williams & Walker got good reviews and were able to secure higher profile bookings.
 They headlined the Koster and Bial's vaudeville house for 36 weeks in 1896–97, where their spirited version of the cakewalk helped popularize the dance.
 The pair performed in burnt-cork blackface, as was customary at the time, billing themselves as "Two Real Coons" to distinguish their act from the many white minstrels also performing in blackface.
-Williams also made his first recordings in 1896, but none are known to survive.
+Williams also made his first recordings in 1896, but none is known to survive.
 They participated in a "Benefit for New York's Poor" held on February 9, 1897, at the Metropolitan Opera House, their only appearance at that theater.

 While playing off the "coon" formula, Williams & Walker's act and demeanor subtly undermined it as well.
 Camille Forbes wrote, "They called into question the possible realness of blackface performers who only emphasized their artificiality by recourse to burnt cork; after all, Williams did not really need the burnt cork to be Black," despite his lighter skin complexion.
 He would pull on a wig full of kinky hair to help conceal his wavy hair.
 Terry Waldo noted the layered irony in their cakewalk routine, which presented them as mainstream Blacks performing a dance in a way that lampooned whites who had mocked a Black dance that originally satirized plantation whites' ostentatiously fussy mannerisms.
 The pair also made sure to present themselves as immaculately groomed and classily dressed in their publicity photos, which were used for advertising and on the covers of sheet music promoting their songs.
 Thus, they drew a contrast between their real-life comportment and the comical characters they portrayed onstage.
 This aspect of their act was ambiguous enough that some Black newspapers criticized the duo for failing to uplift the dignity of their race.